rsuhaib678/Age-estimation-and-gender-classiffication-using-CNN/README.md

-## Age estimation and gender classification using CNN
+## Age estimation and genderclassification using CNN

 ### Introduction